alatiera/gnome-podcasts/README.md

 ### Flatpak

-Flatpak is the reccomended way of building and installing Hammond.
+Flatpak is the reccomended way of building and installing GNOME Podcasts.

 #### Building a Flatpak

-Download the `org.gnome.Hammond.json` flatpak manifest from this repo.
+Download the `org.gnome.Podcasts.json` flatpak manifest from this repo.

 ```bash
 # Add flathub repo